-In order to trace relationships between borrowers and lenders, it is necessary to have loan-level data describing who borrowed from which bank at each point in time.
+To trace relationships between borrowers and lenders, it is necessary to have loan-level data describing who borrowed from which bank at each point in time.
 As a result, balance sheet data on borrowers or banks are not sufficient on their own.
 The data come from the DealScan database, which covers the syndicated corporate loan market in the United States.
 Studying the corporate loan market is interesting in itself given the role it plays in driving economic growth.11 Syndicated loans play a central role in the American corporate loan market, and the Federal Reserve's Terms of Business Lending survey estimates that in recent years they accounted for about 50% of commercial and industrial lending with a maturity of more than one day and 60% of loans with a maturity of more than one year.
 These loans are typically large, and the median loan is about \$300 million in my sample.
 These loans are typically not made by a single lender but by a consortium referred to as a syndicate.
 Lenders in a syndicate are typically large banks that are divided between lead lenders and participants.
 Lead lenders provide a larger share of the funds and have more responsibilities in terms of reporting and monitoring.

 A significant body of work shows that relationships matter in this market.
 Idiosyncratic shocks to banks have negative effects on borrowers through a variety of channels.12 This is reassuring given the relatively large size of these firms.
 However, there are reasons to believe that estimates of information frictions from DealScan would constitute a lower bound compared to the average smaller, more opaque firm.
 Nevertheless, the sample is not restricted to public firms and includes about 60% of private firms that are more dependent on lending relationships.
 Only about half of the firms in my sample are in the Compustat database.
 About 90% of the lending agreements signed before the crisis include credit lines, which are flexible liquidity management tools that resemble credit cards offered to households.
-These credit lines allow borrowers not to commit exante to any loan size and are thus difficult to replace with other forms of financing, such as bond issuance.
-Following Chodorow-Reich (2014), the timeframe centers on the bankruptcy of Lehman Brothers in September 2008.
-I divide the sample into a pre-crisis period spanning January 2004 to August 2008 and the crisis period spanning October 2008 to December 2010.13 I include only loans made to non-financial, American firms that were used to finance the operations of the firm.14 Table AI displays summary statistics for the borrowers in the sample.
+These credit lines allow borrowers not to commit ex-ante to any loan size and are thus difficult to replace with other forms of financing, such as bond issuance.
+Following Chodorow-Reich (2014). the time frame centers on the bankruptcy of Lehman Brothers in September 2008.
+I divide the sample into a precrisis period spanning January 2004 to August 2008 and the crisis period spanning October 2008 to December 2010.13 I include only loans made to nonfinancial, American firms that were used to finance the operations of the firm.14 Table A.I displays summary statistics for the borrowers in the sample.

-11Corporate borrowing has been shown to impact investment (Peek and Rosengren, 2000; Chaney et al., 2012) and firm employment (Chodorow-Reich, 2014; Greenstone et al., 2020), as well as innovation activity (Hombert and Matray, 2017).
+11 Corporate borrowing has been shown to impact investment (Peek and Rosengren (2000), Chaney, Sraer, and Thesmar (2012)) and firm employment (Chodorow-Reich (2014), Greenstone, Mas, and Nguyen (2020)), as well as innovation activity (Hombert and Matray (2017)).

-12For instance, issuance of new loans (Ivashina and Scharfstein, 2010), employment (Chodorow-Reich, 2014), loan
+12 For instance, issuance of new loans (Ivashina and Scharfstein (2010)), employment (Chodorow-Reich (2014)), loan pricing (Santos (2011)), and loan contract strictness (Murfin (2012)).
+13 Results are robust to changes in the exact time window.